mgmeyers/obsidian-kanban/src/docs/How do I/View a Kanban's archive.md

-Currenly, a Kanban's archive can only be viewed by viewing the board as markdown.
+Currently, a Kanban's archive can only be viewed by viewing the board as markdown.

 ![[Screen Shot 2021-09-13 at 4.04.40 PM.png]]